 I love working with fresh, local organic produce and creating delicious recipes.
 In spring 2020, when businesses and restaurants were instructed to close due to Covid, I found myself searching for ways to support our local farmers and volunteer my time to support the community.
 I was walking along the beautiful paths of Shirley’s Bay, and literally stumbled across BeetBox Farm…it was fate!
 I fell in love with the farm and crew.
-I have volunteered in the Community Farm, participated in growing vegetables for the fall harvest, and have developed a delicious line of preserves and pickles!
-I am planning on expanding the line of prepared foods in the coming years, to include ready made meals for you to enjoy in the comfort of your home.
-I am very grateful to have the opportunity to be a part of the growing Beetbox Farm Co-op team!
+I am now an employee of the farm and I have developed a delicious line of preserves and pickles!
+I am planning on expanding the line of prepared foods in the coming years, all made with BeetBox produce so you can enjoy it year-round in the comfort of your home.
+I am very grateful to have the opportunity to be a part of the growing BeetBox Farm team!

 Hey folks, I’m Scott Lessard – co-op member and farmer at Beetbox!
 I’ve always been passionate about gardening, growing good food for my family and connecting with the food we eat.
 I love working with my hands, so I planted trees in British Columbia for six summers.
 During my university studies I met my life partner Adrienne Asgary.
 We both crave the outdoors and feel so lucky to have so much to explore in this scenic area of Ontario.
 More recently, we’ve welcomed Charlie into the family and it’s been so much fun to hang out with a new buddy and watch him grow everyday (and fast!).
 Turns out he’s a natural when it comes to planting garlic!
 I met Jeremy and Beetbox in the pre-COVID days and learned that there was an opportunity for collaboration at the Co-op Farm to grow veggies organically and sustainably.
 I have passion & a lot of experience gardening (and tree-planting speed), and I can’t help but love the co-op business mentality and idea of providing produce to the local community.
 In 2020, I joined the Beetbox crew and board to grow veggies and other adventures.
 Let’s do this!